madhums/khabar/README.md

 When no topic entry is available the directory `<locale>_email` will be searched for the topic template `<topic>.tmpl`.
 More complex logic can be used within the template like loops etc..
 See for more info the [html/template](https://golang.org/pkg/html/template/) package.

 All `attachments` are attached to the email.
 When the url is public, the file will be downloaded.
-When the url is private, the file is downloaded using the provided settings for the mediaserver.
+When the url is private, the file is downloaded using the provided settings for the [media server](https://github.com/khabar/moire) .

 You can configure the email notifications by setting the env variables.
 Except for `SMTP_FROM_NAME` all keys are required. `SMTP_FROM_NAME` will be used as sender name.
 When a `sender` is provided in the context, it will be combined to `SMTP_FROM_NAME (sender)`.